-This Day In Market History: Silver Surges, Hits All-Time High In 1980
+This Day In Market History: Silver Surges, Hits All-Time High In 1980 - Benzinga

 Each day, Benzinga takes a look back at a notable market-related moment that happened on this date.

 What Happened?
-On this day in 1980, silver prices hit their inflation-adjusted all-time high.
+On Jan.
+21, 1980, silver prices hit their inflation-adjusted all-time high.

 Where Was The Market?
 The S&P 500 traded at 112.10 and the Dow Jones Industrial Average traded at 872.78.